 Creative Use of Plastic Bottles

 Craft a fence cover out of plastic bottles for an eco-friendly project.
-It’s a conversation starter that recycles and reinvents everyday items.
+It’s a conversation starter that recycles and reinvents everyday items, making it a great addition to other recycled fence ideas.

 Vertical Garden Magic